-There were no changes in the Developed Markets, while there were five improvements and four deteriorations in the Emerging Markets.
-In the Frontier Markets, there were no changes.
-There was one improvement in the Standalone Markets.
+There were no changes in the Developed Markets, while there were five improvements and two deteriorations in the Emerging Markets.
+In the Frontier Markets, there were five improvements and four deteriorations.
+There was one improvement and nine deteriorations in the Standalone Markets.

-Exhibits 3 and 4 detail the improvements and deteriorations observed across measurement levels for Emerging and Standalone Market countries, respectively.
-A total of seven countries exhibited changes in one or more measures.
+Exhibits 3, 4 and 5 detail the improvements and deteriorations observed across measurement levels for Emerging, Frontier and Standalone Markets, respectively.
+A total of 16 markets exhibited changes in one or more measures.

-Exhibit 3: Summary of Improvements/Deteriorations Table for Emerging Market Countries
+Exhibit 3: Summary of Improvements/Deteriorations Table for Emerging Markets